Practicing Business Acumen through Enterprise Sustainability Decisions

 Download the "Process" PDF

-The following table describes in detail 3 Lab formats: Half-Day, Multiple-Cycle, and In-Depth.
+The following table describes in detail 3 Lab formats: Event, Short-Format Module, Multi-Week Integration.

 Labs with longer formats have more options for available features, content, and interactivity.